-- 1. The run-off coefficient C is the variable in the rational formula least able to be precisely determined, and represents the integrated effects of such things as infiltration, storage, evaporation, natural retention and interception, all of which affect the time distribution and peak rate of run-off. - The run-off coefficients given in Table 1 assume saturated ground conditions from previous rain, and shall be used in the calculation of surface water runoff. - 2.1.2 The chosen run-off coefficient shall be based on the conditions likely to exist after the full catchment development allowable by the operative plan under the Resource Management Act 1991.
+- 1. The run-off coefficient C is the variable in the rational formula least able to be precisely determined, and represents the integrated effects of such things as infiltration, storage, evaporation, natural retention and interception, all of which affect the time distribution and peak rate of run-off. - 2.
+The un-off coefficients given in Table cassume saturated ground conditions from pray us rain, and that be used in the calcular on it suring a water run-off. - 2.1.2 The chosen run-orf coemicient shall be based on the conditions likely to exist after the full catchment development allowable by the operative plan under the Resource Management Act 1991.